SamuelSchlesinger/anonymous-state-machines/README.md

 # Anonymous State Machines

+## Introduction

+### The Problem: Privacy-Preserving Stateful Systems

+In modern digital systems, users routinely interact with services that need to maintain state about them - from subscription services tracking usage limits to authentication systems recording login attempts.
+However, this state management traditionally requires users to trust service providers with their personal data, creating significant privacy concerns.

+### Existing Solutions and Their Limitations

+#### Anonymous Credentials

+Anonymous credential systems (like U-Prove, Idemix, and zkSNARK-based approaches) allow users to prove properties about themselves without revealing their identity.
+However, these systems have a critical limitation: **they are fundamentally stateless**.
+Once issued, a credential cannot be updated - it can only be replaced with a newly issued credential.
+This requires reconnecting with the issuer for any state change, defeating true client-side state management.

+#### Rate Limiting Solutions

+Systems like Privacy Pass and rate-limiting tokens enable anonymous access while preventing abuse.
+However, these are often single-use tokens that can only be consumed once, not updated.
+This forces a choice between maintaining state centrally (sacrificing privacy) or issuing new credentials for each state change (sacrificing efficiency).

+#### The Trust Gap

+Due to these limitations, many systems resort to trusted server-based approaches, storing user state on servers and asking users to trust that their privacy won't be violated.
+This creates an unnecessary gap between theoretical privacy protection and practical implementations.

+### Anonymous State Machines: Bridging the Gap

+Anonymous State Machines (ASMs) address these limitations by enabling:
+1. Client-held state that remains under user control
+2. Server-validated state transitions without revealing all state data
+3. Cryptographic verification of state validity without centralized storage
+4. Prevention of replay attacks via nullifier tracking

 Intuitively, an Anonymous State Machine is a way for a server to store state on the client, all the while updating and querying that state and keeping it authenticated by ensuring updates proceed according to a set of server-defined